sanette/snoke/README.md

 ## The rules of the game

-The games has several levels to complete.
+The game has several levels to complete.
 The goal is simple: find the snake **shed skin**, eat the exact amount of **fruit** to reach the size of that skin, and **cover** it precisely.